-Run-Hide-Fight Sessions (3) - These trainings are designed for staff and departments to learn the emergency procedures associated with an Active Shooter Situation.
+Run-Hide-Fight Sessions (5) - These trainings are designed for staff and departments to learn the emergency procedures associated with an Active Shooter Situation.
 Trainings are provided by request.

-Off Campus Housing Safety Assessments (2) - This service is provided to students residing in off-campus housing.
-Students are offered safety considerations to share with landlords in order to create safer housing.
-The assessments are conducted by a certified Crime Prevention Through Environmental Design practitioner.
+Off Campus Safety Assessments (1) - Safety assessments are conducted by a certified Crime Prevention Through Environmental Design practitioner.
 All assessments are suggestions only based on the CPTED practitioners observations.
 Assessments are provided by request